TRIQS/triqs/doc/tour/ctqmc.rst

 We go through this example in more detail in the documentation of the cthyb application.

 FIXME:
     * add link
-* add comment that the qns are automatically determined.
+    * add comment that the qns are automatically determined
+    * recheck link to the HDF5 tutorial/reference